LightmakerCanada/redact-pii-light/README.md

 ### Use Google Data Loss Prevention

 [Google Data Loss Prevention (DLP)](https://cloud.google.com/dlp/) has an extensive rule set to identify and redact PII that goes beyond just simple regex patterns.
-Consider using DLP in-addition to the built-in patterns of redact-pii-light for high value / sensitive data applications.
+Consider using DLP in-addition to the built-in patterns of `@lmpm/redact-pii-light` for high value / sensitive data applications.
-Also we strongly advice on using DLP if you have to redact non-english data since redact-pii-light's built-in patterns cover mostly US english patterns only and have no support for non-latin characters, whereas DLP has extensive support for international IDs, Chinese and Korean characters etc..
+Also we strongly advice on using DLP if you have to redact non-english data since `@lmpm/redact-pii-light`'s built-in patterns cover mostly US english patterns only and have no support for non-latin characters, whereas DLP has extensive support for international IDs, Chinese and Korean characters etc..
-`redact-pii-light` provides a small wrapper `GoogleDLPRedactor` around DLP that can be used seperately or in conjunction with redact-pii-light's built-in patterns.
+`@lmpm/redact-pii-light` provides a small wrapper `GoogleDLPRedactor` around DLP that can be used seperately or in conjunction with `@lmpm/redact-pii-light`'s built-in patterns.
 Note that Google Cloud DLP already also provides a node.js library (https://www.npmjs.com/package/@google-cloud/dlp) that can be used directly to redact data.
 You have to decide yourself if you want to use the `GoogleDLPRedactor` wrapper or `@google-cloud/dlp` directly.
-The main differentiators of using `redact-pii-light` / `GoogleDLPRedactor` are:
+The main differentiators of using `@lmpm/redact-pii-light` / `GoogleDLPRedactor` are:

 - `GoogleDLPRedactor` already instantiates `@google-cloud/dlp` with a bunch of sane defaults and infoTypes
-- redact-pii-light has a bunch of built-in patterns which can run in addition to DLP infoTypes
+- `@lmpm/redact-pii-light` has a bunch of built-in patterns which can run in addition to DLP infoTypes
-- it is easy to add custom patterns or rules to redact-pii-light
+- it is easy to add custom patterns or rules to `@lmpm/redact-pii-light`
-- `GoogleDLPRedactor` uses the `.inspectContent` instead of `.deidentifyContent` method of `@google-cloud/dlp` which has a pricing advantage for large scale redaction scenarios since you will be only charged "Inspection Units" and no additional "Transformation Units" (see https://cloud.google.com/dlp/pricing) . redact-pii-light only uses DLP to `identify` PII but does the replacement `transformation` by itself which saves you some 💰💰💰.
+- `GoogleDLPRedactor` uses the `.inspectContent` instead of `.deidentifyContent` method of `@google-cloud/dlp` which has a pricing advantage for large scale redaction scenarios since you will be only charged "Inspection Units" and no additional "Transformation Units" (see https://cloud.google.com/dlp/pricing) . `@lmpm/redact-pii-light` only uses DLP to `identify` PII but does the replacement `transformation` by itself which saves you some 💰💰💰.

 In order to use Google Data Loss Prevention you must install the peer dependency yourself with `npm install --save @google-cloud/dlp` since we are no longer bundling it with this package.

-#### Use Google Data Loss Prevention only (this won't make use of redact-pii-light's built-in regex patterns)
+#### Use Google Data Loss Prevention only (this won't make use of `@lmpm/redact-pii-light`'s built-in regex patterns)

 1. Prequesites:
    You have to have a Google Cloud Project with DLP enabled and you need a _serviceaccount key json-file_ for a service account with the `serviceusage.services.use` permission or `roles/dlp.user` role.
 For more detailed steps on how to get a valid service account key follow the steps here: https://github.com/googleapis/nodejs-dlp#before-you-begin